apalache-mc/apalache/docs/idiomatic/001assignments.md

 ## Example

-The following example [deliver.tla](./example/deliver.tla) demonstrates how one can clear mark assignments.
+The following example [deliver.tla](./example/deliver.tla) demonstrates how one can clearly mark assignments using the `:=` operator.

 ```tla
 ------------------------------ MODULE deliver ----------------------------------